MAGIS: LLM-Based Multi-Agent Framework for GitHub Issue Resolution: Empirical Study

+where the numerator is the length of the intersection of modified lines between the reference divided into $n$ hunks and the generation divided into $m$ hunks, and the denominator is the number of modified lines in the reference.
+More details about \Equ\ref{eq:overlap} can be found in Appendix \ref{appendix:overlap_ratio}.

+For $574$ instances in the \Swebench that experiments \GptFour \citep{jimenez2024swebench}, the distribution of the coverage ratio between the results generated by three LLMs and the reference is shown in \Fig~\ref{fig:line_location_overlap_baselines}.
+From this, we observe that the performance of LLMs in generating the code change is probably related to their ability to locate code lines accurately (Detailed explanation can be found in Appendix \ref{appendix:observation_line_location}).
-Furthermore, we assess the relationship between the overlap ratio and the resolution of GitHub issues by calculating their correlation coefficient.
-Given that the distribution of these variables exhibits

-skewness, and the resolution result is binary (resolved or not), logistic regression is employed for the analysis across three LLMs.
-However, due to the limited number of successfully generated instances on \GptFour and \ChatgptThreeFive, a statistically significant relationship (P-value < $0.05$) is detected solely in the generated result from \ClaudeTwo.
-This signifies that the correlation coefficient from \ClaudeTwo is both statistically significant and meaningful.
-Specifically, with a positive coefficient, $0.5997$, on \ClaudeTwo, there is a substantial and positive relation between improvements in the overlap ratio and the probability of successfully resolving issues.
-Consequently, the line location emerges as an important factor for GitHub issue resolution.
+Furthermore, we assess the relationship between the coverage ratio and the issue resolution by calculating their correlation coefficient.
+Given that the distribution of these variables exhibits skewness, and the resolution result is binary (resolved or not), logistic regression is employed for the analysis across three LLMs.
+However, due to the limited number of successfully generated instances on \GptFour and \ChatgptThreeFive, a statistically significant relationship is only detected in the result generated by \ClaudeTwo.
+The result, i.e., P-value < $0.05$, shows statistical significance.
+Specifically, with a coefficient, $0.5997$, on \ClaudeTwo, there is a substantial and positive relation between improvements in the coverage ratio and the probability of successfully resolving issues, which demonstrates that locating lines is a key factor for \github issue resolution.